 In 2019, other operating expenses decreased by EUR 4 million compared to 2018, partly due to a decrease in costs related to the IT retransition which has been finalised in the second half year of 2019 and partly due to lower advisor costs 2018 including additional expenses related to the IPO expenses.
-Excluding non-recurring items other operating expenses decreased by EUR 3 million to EUR 96 million.
+Excluding non-recurring items other operating expenses decreased to EUR 94 million (2018: EUR 99 million).

-The developments of income and expenses result in a cost/income ratio of 44%, within the range of the medium-term objective of a cost/income ratio below 45%, despite additional costs for the exit of capital market activities amounting to EUR 9 million.
+The developments of income and expenses result in a cost/income ratio of 44%, within ithe range of the medium-term objective of a cost/income ratio below 45%, despite additional costs for the exit of capital market activities amounting to EUR 9 million.
 Excluding non-recurring items the cost/income ratio is 42%.